Cheney Clow: Early life

 Cheney Clow was born in 1734 in Delaware Colony, the third of nine children of Nathaniel Clow and his wife Susannah.
 They lived in Queen Anne's County, Province of Maryland, owned their own farm, of unknown acres but was said to have been considerable.
 Land recorded in 1744, 50 acre was named "Clow's Hope."
 In 1747 another 50 acre was recorded and it was called "Boon's Hope".
 Boon's Hope cost Nathaniel and Susannah 2,100 pounds of tobacco, which was a common practice in the early colonies, paying for items with tobacco off your own land.

-Nathaniel Clow died in 1748, his estate papers and will are filed in the courthouse in Annapolis.
+Nathaniel Clow died in 1748; his estate papers and will are filed in the courthouse in Annapolis.
 He wanted his estate divided equally among his wife and children.
 The children were John (born 1732), Mary (born 1733), Cheney (born 1734), Susannah (born 1737), Rachael (born 1738), James (born 1740), Sarah (born 1742), Rebecca (born 1743) and Ann (born 1749).

 Susannah Clow died before 1756.
 The exact date is unknown.

 Marriage and family

-Cheney Clow married Elizabeth Barcus (Barkhurst) and settled in the same area as Nathanial and Susannah.
+Cheney Clow married Elizabeth Barcus (Barkhurst) and settled in the same area as Nathaniel and Susannah.
 They farmed and raised a family.
 They had two children that are known of, Joshua and Arrana.